Nuclear talks between Iran and major world powers ended early Sunday in Geneva with no deal, but Iran says it is not disappointed.

 Foreign Minister Mohammad Javad Zarif told reporters the three days of marathon talks were good and gave all sides something to build on.
 He says he hopes there can be a deal when the talks resume November 20.

 European Union foreign affairs chief Catherine Ashton said there was concrete progress but that differences remain.
+She gave no details.

 The talks between Iran and the five permanent members of the U.N.
 Security Council plus Germany are aimed at persuading Iran to suspend work that could allow it to build nuclear weapons.
 In exchange, the U.N. would ease some of its crippling sanctions against Iran.

 The United States and its allies accuse Iran of seeking to build a nuclear bomb.
 Iran insists its nuclear program is strictly for peaceful civilian uses.

 No one is saying how close the sides are to a deal, but a Western diplomat is accusing France of complicating the talks.

 French Foreign Minister Laurent Fabius said Paris is not satisfied with Iran's position and will not be part of what he called a "fool's deal."

 He demands that Iran suspend work on its plutonium-producing reactor in the western city of Arak.